ActuallyLGBT/is-actually-lgbt/is/app/test.md

 ## Blockquotes

+> Creativity is just connecting things.
+When you ask creative people how they did something, they feel a little guilty because they didn't really do it, they just saw something.
+It seemed obvious to them after a while.
+That's because they were able to connect experiences they've had and synthesize new things.

 > Blockquotes can also be nested...
 >
 > > ...by using additional greater-than signs right next to each other...